tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/do_query_count.html' target='_blank'>Quick Base Documentation</a>

+You invoke this call against a table dbid using a query string to determine the number of records that will be returned.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------